kyeah/undercov/README.md

 - [ ] fix showing ratios for each file
 - [ ] clickthrough button to html src, if available (helps to see more detail on partial hits)
 - [ ] LRU chrome storage
+- [ ] Support reading repo options from undercov file stored in repo?